If you’ve noticed soft pink or flesh-colored bumps around your genital area, you may be going through a genital warts outbreak.

-Cryotherapy is effective in clearing outbreaks temporarily, but multiple treatments may be necessary to achieve long-term results.
+Cryotherapy is effective in clearing outbreaks temporarily, but may be necessary to achieve long-term results.

 You can go right back to your normal activities after the procedure, but expect a lot of watery discharge for up to three weeks as the area heals.

 Electrodessication is a treatment that needs to be performed by a specialist.
 Your surgeon will use an electrical current to burn and destroy external genital warts, and then scrape away the dried tissue.